TochkaIco/Discord-bot-for-custom-commands/README.md

 # Discord-bot-for-custom-commands
-This bot allows lets you create custom commands for your server; after being triggered - a message will be sent with a guide, welcome message or something else you set up
+This bot allows lets you create custom commands for your server; after being triggered - a message will be sent with a guide, welcome message or something else you set up.

 example: command - ``!welcome``, message - ``Hi and welcome to the server!
 You can grab roles for your preference in #roles.
 Please make sure to go through #rules, if you have any questions you can dm @admin.``